CSLearning4U/StudentCSP/_sources/CSPIntroDecisions/ch12_exercises.rst

         .. tab:: Question

-            Complete the conditional and fix the errors so that it prints "Good job" when the number is between 1 and 10 (inclusive) or is 15.
+            Complete the conditional and fix the errors so that it prints "Good job" when the number is between 1 and 10 (inclusive) or is 15 and "Fail" when it is not.

             .. activecode::  ch12ex10q
                 :nocodelens: